-When a customer has cancelled their Direct Debit Instruction (DDI) directly with the bank, a cancelled contract can be restarted.
-The DDI can be reactivated within 60 days of cancelling as long as the payer's status isn't set to expired in Access Paysuite DDCMS.
+If a customer cancels their Direct Debit Instruction (DDI) directly with their bank, the related contract may still be eligible to be restarted.
+A DDI can be reactivated within 60 days of cancellation, provided the payer’s status in Access PaySuite DDCMS has not been set to Expired.

 📌Note: When restarting a cancelled DDI, please ensure you have authority from the customer to do this.
 When re-signing up the customer, this does not have to be using the same method as the initial DDI.

 📌Note: Restarting a DDI for a contract after it has been cancelled requires the same timeline as initially setting up the DDI.
 This means that you must allow the minimum required working days before the next payment collection date.
-Please check with the Customer Success team if you are unsure of your set delay days.
+If you are unsure of your set delay days, please contact the Access Digital Assistant and request to speak to a member of the Support team.

 Restart a cancelled Direct Debit